rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The algorithm calculates the distance between each data point and its k-nearest neighbors.
 Data points with distances greater than a certain threshold are considered anomalies.

+**Cost Function**: The cost function for KNN is the distance metric used (e.g., Euclidean distance).
+Points with high average distances to their nearest neighbors are flagged as anomalies.

 **Example**: Detecting unusual login attempts based on the time, location, and device used.
 KNN can identify login attempts that are significantly different from typical user behavior.

 ##### Local Outlier Factor (LOF)
 **When to Use**: Use LOF when you need to detect local anomalies in a dataset with varying density.

 **How It Works**: LOF measures the local density deviation of a data point compared to its neighbors.
 Points with significantly lower density than their neighbors are considered anomalies.

+**Cost Function**: The cost function for LOF is the local density measure.
+Points with low local density compared to their neighbors have high LOF scores and are flagged as anomalies.

 **Example**: Identifying anomalous network traffic patterns in a densely monitored environment.
 LOF can detect unusual traffic that stands out from normal, dense traffic patterns.